APPLICATION TIME FRAME

 Language certificates should not be older than four years.
 A certificate for one’s first mother tongue is not required.

 If your certified English language proficiency was below 100 TOEFL iBT (or 7.0 in the IELTS; or equivalent) upon enrollment in Kyoto, you must pass the course “Advanced Skills for Humanities Research in English” before you go to Heidelberg (or provide a certificate of proficiency of at least 100 iBT or equivalent).

-[10-III] The letter of motivation must convincingly explain the specific motivation to apply for the Joint Degree Master of Arts in Transcultural Studies based upon the applicant’s thematic and regional areas of interest.
+The letter of motivation must convincingly explain the specific motivation to apply for the Joint Degree Master of Arts in Transcultural Studies based on the applicant’s thematic and regional areas of interest.
 How do your interests relate to the program’s contents and aims?
-What study focus would (KBR, SEG, VMC) you like to choose and why?
-In addition, the letter must detail the language and methodological qualifications of the applicant that will equip them for the program.
-How do you want to build on and possibly expand these qualifications in your studies?
+What study focus (KBR, SEG, VMC) would you like to choose and why?
+In addition, the letter must detail the language proficiency and methodological qualifications of the applicant that will equip them for the program.
+How do you want to build on, and possibly expand, these qualifications in your studies?
 What do you seek to gain from studying at the respective partner, Heidelberg or Kyoto?